ikigeg/localstack-demonstrations/README.md

 These are all derived from real projects, but with names changed to protect the innocent.
 You can find them in the `./examples` folder, but here is an overview of each:

-* `./examples/s3-fetch-parse`: Downloading multiple files from a bucket, parsing, outputting file.
+* `./examples/01_s3-fetch-parse`: Downloading multiple files from a bucket, parsing, outputting file.
 Run with `npm run example-1`
-* `./examples/sts-assume-s3-push-via-nodejs`: Assume a role, push a file to S3 as role via node.js.
+* `./examples/02_sts-assume-s3-push-via-nodejs`: Assume a role, push a file to S3 as role via node.js.
 Run with `npm run example-2`
-* `./examples/sts-assume-s3-push-via-nodejs-in-docker`: Same as above, but them deployment is done from within Docker.
+* `./examples/03_sts-assume-via-bash-s3-push-via-nodejs`: Same as above, but them deployment is done from within Docker.
 Run with `npm run example-3`
+* `./examples/04_dockerised-app-to-localstack`: Spins up a docker-compose with app and localstack S3.
+Run with `npm run example-4`

 **TODO**